chromium/chromium/docs/updater/functional_spec.md

 * If no per-application setting specifies otherwise, the default update policy is used.
 * If the default update policy is unset, the application may be updated.
-* Updates are always enabled for the updater itself and can't be disabled by policy..
+* Updates and qualification are always enabled for the updater itself and can't be disabled by policy.

 Refer to chrome/updater/protos/omaha\_settings.proto for more details.